General Questions

 Directors: What are my responsibilities as Director?

-You are responsible for casting the reading and scheduling rehearsal, with the assistance of GPTC artistic staff, if needed.
-Playwrights are required to attend once rehearsal and you are asked to work with them in a positive, collaborative manner.
-Keep in regular contact with your cast – you are responsible for relaying important Conference details to them.
+You are responsible for casting the PlayLab and for scheduling rehearsal, with the assistance of GPTC artistic staff if needed.
+Playwrights are required to attend one rehearsal, and we request all of our directors to work with our playwrights in a positive, collaborative manner.
+Keep in regular contact with your cast – you are responsible for relaying important Festival details to them.
 Regularly check your email and respond as necessary.
 You must upload your information to the participant database and remind your cast to do the same.
-Communication between GPTC/Director/Actor is a critical step in keeping the GPTC running smoothly.
+Communication between GPTC/Director/Actor is a critical step in keeping the Festival running smoothly.

-What if I need help during the Conference?
+What if I need help during the Festival?

 We are here for you!
 GPTC staff is available each day at the registration center in the SCC, or by phone 24/7.
 We also ask that all participants keep the highest level of respectful, creative dialogue.
 If you experience barriers to that, let us know so that we can quickly assist you.